A List of COVID-19 Child Care Surveys and Data Analyses

 This list was funded by the Office of Planning, Research, and Evaluation, Administration for Children and Families, US Department of Health and Human Services.
 We are grateful to them and to all our funders, who make it possible for Urban to advance its mission.
 The views expressed in the compiled resources are those of the original sources and should not be attributed to the Urban Institute, its trustees, or its funders.

-Eleanor Lauderback and Julia Isaacs of the Center for Supporting Research on CCDBG Implementation created and maintain this list.
-We appreciate the contributions of Margaret Todd, Serena Lei, and Alice Feng, as well as the work of the Alliance for Early Success, which collects links to COVID-19 surveys of families and providers.
+Eleanor Lauderback, Laura Wagner, and Julia Isaacs of the Center for Supporting Research on CCDBG Implementation created and maintain this list.
+We appreciate the contributions of Margaret Todd, Serena Lei, and Alice Feng, as well as the work of the Alliance for Early Success, which collected links to COVID-19 surveys of families and providers.